epomatti/azure-sql-security/README.md

 ## Transparent Data Encryption (TDE)

-TDE is enabled on all new databases.
+TDE is enabled on all new databases for Encryption-at-rest.

 This sample database is configured with CMK, and for for this purpose enabling purge protection for the Key Vault is required.